SnowLaboratory/Laravel-Mirror/README.md

 <a name="managing-multiple-algorithms-and-weights"></a>
 ### Managing Multiple Algorithms and Weights
-The code is hard to read when using multiple custom algorithms and weights.
+The code becomes hard to read when using multiple custom algorithms and weights.
 If you use an associative array, you can keep your algorithms and weights organized:

 ```php
 public function registerRecommendations(): void